alanaahart/alanaahart/README.md

 # Hi there, I’m Alana Ahart 👋

-**Aspiring Data Analyst** graduating in a few weeks with a Master’s in Applied Business Analytics from Boston University; excited to enter the world of data science and translate complex business challenges into data driven solutions.
+**Aspiring Data Analyst** recently graduated with a Master’s in Applied Business Analytics from Boston University; excited to enter the world of data science and translate complex business challenges into data driven solutions.

 ## 🔧 Skills & Tools